ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

 non-ACME challenge methods, it MUST assign identifiers to those methods.
-If appropriate non-ACME identifiers are not present in the ACME Validation Methods IANA registry, the CA MUST use identifiers beginning with the string "nonacme-".
-Such identifiers have CA-specific meaning.
+If appropriate non-ACME identifiers are not present in the ACME Validation Methods IANA registry, the CA MUST use identifiers beginning with the string "ca-", which are defined to have CA-specific meaning.

 Security Considerations